dennispaul8/suifaucet-template/README.md

 ---
-## 🌊 SuiDrop – Sui Testnet Token Faucet
+### 🌊 SuiDrop – Sui Testnet Token Faucet

 SuiDrop is a sleek, developer-friendly testnet faucet interface built with **Vite + React** and powered by **Sui's blockchain infrastructure**.
-Developers can request testnet tokens using their wallet address or directly connect their wallet via Mysten's dapp-kit integration.
+Developers or Users can request testnet tokens using their wallet address or directly connect their wallet via Mysten's dapp-kit integration.
 ---

 ### 🚀 Features